jansroka/dotfiles-osx-monterey/README.md

 	- set lots of defaults for OSX and OSX apps
 	- runs less than a minute
 - sublime-text
-	- install viab brew cask & symlink
+	- install via brew cask & symlink

 ## Getting started
 You’ll need the following dependencies before getting started.